aws-solutions/media-insights-on-aws/IMPLEMENTATION_GUIDE.md

   * A list of dictionaries containing the workflow executions with the requested status

   Raises:
-  * 200: All workflows returned sucessfully.
+  * 200: All workflows returned successfully.
   * 404: Not found
   * 500: Internal server error